vrtnis/python-notebook-simulator/README.md

 #### Clone the Repository

-To get started with the Python Notebook Simulator, you'll first need to clone the repository to your local machine.
+To get started, you'll first need to clone the repository to your local machine.
 You can do this by opening your terminal or command prompt and running the following command:

 ```bash
 git clone https://github.com/vrtnis/python-notebook-simulator.git